-Obtaining a loan for a small business can be confusing, so here are four steps to guide you toward your “green” goal.
+So you’ve decided to turn your love of nature into your livelihood by opening your own florist business — all you need now is a small business loan the seed money to get started.
+Obtaining a loan for any small business can be a confusing process, so here are four steps to guide you toward your “green” goal.

 If your lending institution doesn’t see clear evidence of your skill at arranging, selling, and tending to flowers, as well as sufficient know-how to run a business, you’ll never get past square one in your funding efforts.
 This critical first step requires more than a green thumb — you need to demonstrate your training through quantitative means.

 How might you do this?
 Get a degree in Business Administration and/or take flower arranging courses.
 Win some contests for flower arranging and presentation.
 Work at a local florist and learn how to deal with flowers and customers alike.
 At the same time, study your future competitors in the industry closely.
 Learn what they’re doing, including steps you should emulate or avoid in your own business.
 Last but not least, apply for any local business permits or licenses you may need to operate your florist shop.

 Essential Steps Before Applying for a Florist Business Loan

 Do you know your current credit score?
 Now’s the time to find out.
 Get copies of your credit reports so you can fix any nagging inaccuracies that might be depressing your score unfairly.
 Commercial lenders will usually want to see a credit score of 650 or higher before they give you a favorable interest rate.
 If you need to take some time to rehabilitate your credit score, do so!

 Once you’re comfortable with your credit score, it’s time to write your business plan.
 A business plan is a battle plan that not only helps you win a loan, but will also lead you to victory in the floral industry going forward.
 This is your chance to show your attention to detail, trumpet your knowledge and achievements (both as a florist and in the general business world), and convince the lender that you’re a good risk.